zgung/DCE2PE/README.md

 This script calculates the percentage enhancement maps from DCE MRI pre- and post-contrast images

 For this script to work, you will need:

  1) OsiriX or Horos (Mac OS X)

  2) Pre and post contrast DCE MRI data

- 3) minc-tools (use Homebrew, it's easy) along with mni-autoreg that is possible to install easily only on linux,(
+ 3) minc-tools along with mni-autoreg

  4) 'Nifti To DICOM' Database plugin in OsiriX installed

  This is how it works: